 What to do with the left over soy sauce mixture (Master stock)?

-You’ll have plenty of soy mixture left over at the end of the cooking process.
-Use a small part of this to serve as sauce on the side.
-The rest of the mixture should be strained carefully and put in an airtight container and refrigerated.
-This soy based mixture is good for as long as you keep it in chilled environment; and you can definitely use this as a base for the next cooking.
+You'll have plenty of soy mixture left over at the end of the cooking process.
+Use a small part of this to serve as a sauce on the side.
+The rest of the mixture should be strained carefully, put in an airtight container, and refrigerated.
+This soy-based mixture is good for as long as you keep it in a chilled environment, and you can use this as a base for the next cooking.

-Master stock is used frequently in Chinese/Hong Kong style cooking.
-Master stock is a mixture of spice and liquid and used over and over again to braise or poach meat.
+Master stock is used frequently in Chinese/Hong Kong-style cooking.
+Master stock is a mixture of spice and liquid used repeatedly to braise or poach meat.
 The longer the master stock stays, the better its flavor is developed.